AbidKhan01ak/Android-Tic_Tac_Toe/README.md

 - **Win/Draw detection**: Highlights the winner or declares a draw.
 - **Game reset**: Reset the game to play again instantly.

-## Screenshots

-_Add screenshots here to showcase the app’s interface._

 ## Installation